 I’m often asked if Stevia is good for people with diabetes.
 And I love that I can answer YES!
 Stevia is great for people with diabetes and will not raise blood sugar levels.
 It’s actually my sweetener of choice.

 So, what is Stevia?
 Stevia is a completely natural sweetener since it’s simply an extract from the leaves of the plant species Stevia Rebaudiana.
-Most grocery stores carry it and you can purchase it as a powder, extract, or as flavored drops.
+Most grocery stores carry it and you can purchase it as a powder, extract, or flavored drops.

 In its purest processed form, Stevia is about 300 times sweeter than regular table sugar but the products available on the market have varying degrees of sweetness so it’s important to know the sweetness of the product you use.

-Stevia powder: I used to buy the standard supermarket brand Stevia powder until I realized that they mix it with fillers to make it behave more like sugar.
+Stevia powder: I used to buy the standard supermarket brand Stevia powder until I realized that they mix it with fillers (primarily dextrose) to make it behave more like sugar.
 This actually has some calorie impact as well as a minimal effect on your blood sugar if you use large amounts.

 The nutritional label will claim that it’s a zero-calorie food, but that’s only because the FDA allows all food with less than 0.5 g sugar per serving to be categorized as having zero calories.